View all web browser and mobile devices available in our cloud-based test lab.

 This is a difficult task.
 As websites and devices become more complex, so does the testing associated with them.
 So, what is mobile website testing, why does it matter, and how can your team get started?
 Read on for our recommendations.

 Mobile web testing verifies that a web application functions across different mobile devices and OS versions.
 It covers aspects of performance and availability of the web app across these platforms including accessibility of the web for any users with disabilities.
 Mobile web testing should also cover security across the different devices, network, and environments.

 There are 80.69% of people in the world who own a smartphone in 2021.
 The majority of users have different screen resolutions, and websites must be adjusted to work on all of them.
 Users will not return to websites if they are glitchy, making it vitally important to perform mobile website testing.

-Here are some more reasons why mobile website testing is important:
+Here are some more reasons why testing mobile websites are important: